Best seven-seater electric and hybrid cars 2020

 Increasingly, manufacturers are offering hybrid, plug-in hybrid and fully electric cars that fit this bill.
 It's not the most well-populated segment, but there's still enough variety to suit most buyers.

 From no-nonsense affordable transport to more luxurious options that will still cost relatively little to run, there should be something out there to suit you.
+It's worth noting, however, that while electrified SUVs and family cars are all the rage, the pool of seven-seater options is relatively limited.

 So should you go electric and hybrid?
 That's largely decided by the kind of driving you do.
 If it's mostly shorter trips, like shopping or the school run, then electric is ideal, particularly if you have a home charging point.